Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 By convention, core runtime functions generally return `nil` to indicate the absence of a value, e.g. looking up a value in a map with a key that is not present.

-There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of nils may result in cast errors (e.g. `(+ 2 nil)`).
+There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of nils may result in type casting errors (e.g. `(+ 2 nil)`).

-##### Syntax Objects

-Syntax Objects are wrapped values that contain a raw value and optional metadata.

-Metadata may be an arbitrary Map, but typically would include such things as:

-* Source code references
-* Documentation
-* Information generated through macro expansion

-Syntax Objects are inspired by Racket, and are generally used for code generation and compilation, although they are also available for use in regular CVM code if desired.
-They are marginally more efficient than storing a value and metadata as two separate fields in a Map, for example.

-The primary usages of Syntax Objects within the CVM are:

-* Allowing metadata to be attached to values within the dynamic environment of an Account (e.g. documentation for Actor functions)
-* Supporting the implementation of the Convex Lisp compiler and macro system

-NOTE: In the future Syntax Objects may be utilised to implement a gradual type system such as seen in Typed Racket.

 ##### Blobs